-Informal Discussions with a SIOP Ombudsperson
+Informal Discussions with a SIOP Ombuds

-Anyone in the SIOP community may discuss concerns about possible harassment or retaliation with one of the SIOP Ombudspersons.
+Anyone in the SIOP community may discuss concerns about possible harassment or retaliation with one of the SIOP Ombuds.
 Concerns may be shared anonymously, but further details (e.g., names of those involved) may be needed should the concerned party/parties want SIOP to take action.
+The work of the Ombuds is confidential, and Ombuds visits are not reported to the membership.